OSF Digital Named a Major Player in IDC MarketScape: Worldwide Salesforce Implementation Services 2025-2026 Vendor Assessment

 News provided byOSF Digital

-SAN FRANCISCO, Jan.
-8, 2026 /PRNewswire/ -- OSF Digital, a leading Salesforce-only consulting and services company, announced it has been named a Major Player in the IDC MarketScape: Worldwide Salesforce Implementation Services 2025–2026 Vendor Assessment (doc # US51272324, December 2025).
+SAN FRANCISCO, Calif., Jan.
+8, 2026 /PRNewswire/ - OSF Digital, a leading Salesforce-only consulting and services company, announced it has been named a Major Player in the IDC MarketScape: Worldwide Salesforce Implementation Services 2025–2026 Vendor Assessment (doc # US51272324, December 2025).

 The IDC MarketScape evaluates service providers based on their capabilities and strategies with Salesforce implementation services.
 We believe OSF Digital's position as a Major Player reflects its strategy-led, advisory-first approach and its ability to guide organizations through end-to-end Salesforce transformation - from business strategy to implementation, and managed services.
 From FinServ, healthcare, high tech, retail, manufacturing, automotive, telecommunications, energy and utilities, OSF Digital helps enterprises modernize operations and scale with confidence on the Salesforce platform.